Transactions and practices: EU Joint ventures

 Calculation of turnover

-The calculation of the relevant turnover figures is considered in Transactions and practices: EU Mergers & acquisitions: Calculation of turnover ( www.practicallaw.com/4-107-3705) , but it is important to note the following special rules which apply in the case of joint ventures:
+The calculation of the relevant turnover figures is considered in Practice note, EU Mergers & acquisitions: Calculation of turnover ( www.practicallaw.com/4-107-3705) , but it is important to note the following special rules which apply in the case of joint ventures:

 The undertakings whose turnover must be included for this purpose are those parties who will be exercising joint control over the joint venture company (see Joint control) - the turnover of shareholders who do not exercise joint control is therefore excluded.
 In addition, where joint control is established over a pre-existing (as opposed to a newly created) company, this company also will count as one of the undertakings concerned.